-Bitcoin Cash (BCH), like its predecessor Bitcoin (BTC), is a peer-to-peer electronic payment system that is supported by blockchain technology and a decentralised computer network – a system based on cryptography processes that verifies and records electronic payment transactions without relying on trusted third parties, i.e. financial institutions.
+Bitcoin Cash, or the BCH/USD CFD, was formed when Bitcoin went through a hard fork on Bitcoin Cash (BCH).
+Like its predecessor Bitcoin (BTC), Bitcoin Cash is a peer-to-peer electronic payment system that is supported by blockchain technology and a decentralised computer network – a system based on cryptography processes that verifies and records electronic payment transactions without relying on trusted third parties (i.e. financial institutions).

 Bitcoin Cash then lowers transaction costs by removing third parties who mediate disputes between buyers and merchants.
 Theoretically, it should decrease fraud by requiring security protocols, such as proof-of-work and digital signatures that are verified on a publicly-distributed ledger, known as blockchain.